 Establish your brand identity

 Keep your business identity close prior to launch.
-Make sure you google your business name and your full name as you begin to reserve your social media handles and shape your digital identity.
+Google your business name and your full name as you reserve your social media handles and shape your digital identity.

 Remember, if you’re struggling to nail down your brand, don’t let that slow your momentum!
 Let it take shape organically as you practice.